Resting heart rate

 If my resting heart rate is fast, is it dangerous?

-A fast resting heart rate could be a sign of problems.
-See your doctor.
+A fast-resting heart rate (higher than 100 beats per minute) can be a sign of problems.
+See your doctor for advice.